leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 initialized
 ```

-However, bear in mind that Bubbletea only renders changes in response to messages:
+However, bear in mind that Bubble Tea only renders changes in response to messages:

 ```go
 type model struct {